‘Me and Madonna were inseparable’: Alek Keshishian on the art of documenting stardom

 It wasn’t just Madonna that alienated him from celebrity.
 Inevitably, lines have been drawn from My Mind & Me back to Truth or Dare, but a missed connection is a largely unknown movie Keshishian directed in 2006.
 Love and Other Disasters was a romantic comedy shot in and around London starring Matthew Rhys, Catherine Tate and the late, great Brittany Murphy.
 It remains Keshishian’s last feature film and, until My Mind & Me, his last film altogether.
 He hasn’t spoken about it much.
 But I tell him that I was struck by its spiritual links to his two pop documentaries.
 Because of the women that lead them, they feel like – intentionally or not – reflections on fame.
 Madonna has always made stardom her bitch, Gomez has learned to make it survivable, and Murphy – a brilliant, haunting actor who experienced professional and personal turmoil before her death at the age of 32 in 2009 – was effectively killed by it.

 “Brittany was an amazing light,” Keshishian says, sombrely.
-“But she had a lot of demons.
-Body image.
-Beauty standards.
-All that stuff.
-It can really f*** with you.”
+“But she had a lot of demons.”
 He calls Love and Other Disasters his worst experience in filmmaking.
 “I was making it in the city I loved, with an amazing crew and an amazing producer, but it was troubled.
 Because I had a troubled actress in the lead.”
 He could see on set that Murphy was struggling.
 “I was protective of her.
 I considered shutting down the movie, but that would have put 70 crew members out of work.
 So we carried on.”
 He shakes his head.
 “I think that affected me.”

 I ask if his refusal to keep filming Gomez in 2016 had anything to do with what he saw happen to Murphy.
 “I think so,” he says.
 “You start realising movies are what you do – they’re not the be-all and end-all.
 That’s why in 2016, I was like, ‘This isn’t right – I don’t want to film this.’
 Selena needed to live through that and hopefully get better and figure it all out.
 If I was still 24, I probably wouldn’t have stopped.
 I would have been, like, ‘Oh, this fascinates me – let’s just keep rolling.’
 But I do hope that I’ve gotten wiser with age.
 I hope I’ve gotten more compassionate.”